 Here you will find Policies, Documents & Forms

 SNACKS AND SCHOOL MEALS

 Application forms for free meals for families in receipt of Income Support are available in school (or apply online by clicking here).
 (Family Credit already has a meals allowance built in).
-All pupils from P1 - P3 are entitled to Free School Meals.
+All pupils from P1 - P4 are entitled to Free School Meals.
+From January 2022 all pupils in P1-P5 will be entitled to Free School Meals.
 The SBC Primary School Menu can be viewed by clicking here.

 All children are supervised during lunchtime.
 Children who stay for lunch must remain within the school playground during the lunch break.

 THE IMPORTANCE OF WATER